Submission of Information on a Complex Inhalation Device to the FDA

 DLRC's Solution

 • DLRC then published the submission and filed it via the FDA’s CDER NextGen Portal.
-An acknowledgement letter was received shortly afterwards.

 The Outcome